varunsridharan/blog.svarun.dev/ckhotkjx90515eks1gdzhhs7w.md

 ---

 # Simple Github Action
-We will be creating a Github action which will greet user and sets a output variable which will provide current timestamp.
+We will be creating a Github action which will greet user and sets a output variable containing current timestamp.

 ## Creating the Action Metadata file
 Create a new file **`action.yml`** in the `simple-nodejs-action` directory with the following example code: